livioribeiro/selva/docs/configuration.md

 # Configuration

 Settings in Selva are handled through YAML files.
-Internally it uses [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) to parse the yaml files and supports YAML 1.2.
+Internally it uses [strictyaml](https://pypi.org/project/strictyaml/) to parse the yaml files in order to do the parsing in a safe and predictable way.

 Settings files are located by default in the `configuration` directory with the base name `settings.yaml`: